nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 If you have worked on other rana processes or Prefect projects, you probably have these two installed already:

-- [ ] Instead of virtualenv & pip, we now use `uv`.
-It handles the virtualenv, the pip install, pinning versions.
-It also works much faster.
-You need to install it, [here are the instructions](https://docs.astral.sh/uv/getting-started/installation/).
+- [ ] To make it easy for Windows user to install GDAL we use `conda`.
+It handles the virtualenv, the pip install, and pinning versions.
+You need to install it, [here are the instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 - [ ] Run `uv sync`.
 - [ ] To keep the code readable and maintainable, we use pre-commit.
 Install it with `pip install pre-commit` .
 - [ ] Set up pre-commit to automatically run before every commit: `pre-commit install` .